Cecil B. DeMille: 1913–1914: entering films

 On December 12, 1913, DeMille, his cast, and crew boarded a Southern Pacific train bound for Flagstaff via New Orleans.
 His tentative plan was to shoot a film in Arizona, but he felt that Arizona lacked the Western look they were searching for.
 They also learned that other filmmakers were successfully shooting in Los Angeles, even in winter.
 He continued to Los Angeles.
 Once there, he chose not to shoot in Edendale, where many studios were, but in Hollywood.
 DeMille rented a barn to function as their film studio.
 Filming began on December 29, 1913, and lasted three weeks.
 Apfel filmed most of The Squaw Man due to DeMille's inexperience, but DeMille learned quickly and was particularly adept at impromptu screenwriting as necessary.
 He made his first film run 60 minutes, as long as a short play.
 The Squaw Man (1914), co-directed by Apfel, was a sensation, and it established the Lasky Company.
 It was the first feature-length film made in Hollywood.
-There were problems with the perforation of the film stock, and it was discovered the DeMille had brought a cheap British film perforator that had punched in 65 holes per foot instead of the industry standard of 64.
+There were problems with the perforation of the film stock, and it was discovered that DeMille had brought a cheap British film perforator that had punched in 65 holes per foot instead of the industry standard of 64.
 Lasky and DeMille convinced film pioneer Siegmund Lubin of the Lubin Manufacturing Company to have his experienced technicians reperforate the film.

 This was the first American feature film, according to its release date.
 D. W. Griffith's Judith of Bethulia was filmed earlier than The Squaw Man, but released later.
 This as the only film in which DeMille shared director's credit with Apfel.

 The Squaw Man was a success, which led to the eventual founding of Paramount Pictures and Hollywood becoming the "film capital of the world".
-The film grossed more than ten times its budget after its New York premiere in February 1914.
+The film grossed more than ten times its budget after its premiere in New York in February 1914.
 DeMille's next project was to aid Apfel in directing Brewster's Millions, which was wildly successful.
 In December 1914, Constance Adams brought home John DeMille, a 15-month-old boy, whom the couple legally adopted three years later.
 Biographer Scott Eyman suggested that she may have decided to adopt after recently having had a miscarriage.
 (Note: Unlike the other children that the DeMilles adopted, they never told John about his birth parents.)